Feast of Saint Basil and the New Year

 To the Most Reverend Hierarchs, the Reverend Priests and Deacons, the Monks and Nuns, the Presidents and Members of the Parish Councils of the Greek Orthodox Communities, the Day, Afternoon, and Church Schools, the Philoptochos Sisterhoods, the Youth, the Hellenic Organizations, and the entire Greek Orthodox Family in America

 My Beloved Christians,

-This legacy of Saint Basil provides us with wonderful challenges and examples of service to incorporate in our lives as Greek Orthodox Christians, and it is fitting that we begin the New Year by considering ways and means by which we can respond within our communities to the rich legacy bequeathed to us by Saint Basil the Great.
-One example of this rich legacy finds concrete expression in the work of our own Saint Basil Academy in Garrison, New York, appropriately named for Saint Basil the Great.
-For over fifty years, Saint Basil Academy has provided a home to children and young people from across our country, many of whom come from troubled family situations and are in need of healing and attention.
-The Academy provides them with a comprehensive environment of care, including educational, recreational, and health-related support.
-Moreover, it is a place where they can experience the peace and the love of Jesus Christ.
+In light of this remarkable inheritance which we have received as Greek Orthodox Christians, it is appropriate that we begin the New Year by considering the quality and scope of our own Greek Orthodox institutions of care throughout our Archdiocese.
+One of these institutions, named in tribute of Saint Basil, is our Saint Basil Academy in Garrison, New York.
+For over fifty years, Saint Basil Academy has provided a home to children and young people from across America, many of whom come from troubled family situations and are in need of a nurturing environment, a place where they can know the peace and the love of Jesus Christ.

 With paternal love in Christ,